-Filmed around 1966 on a 16mm shade movie, Lee becomes interviewed as he was breaking out as a celeb playing Kato within the TV series The Green Hornet.
+Filmed around 1966 on a 16mm shade movie, Lee became interviewed as he broke out as a celeb playing Kato in the TV series The Green Hornet.
 The 70-2d movie clip suggests some banter between Lee and Martin as the then 25-12 months-vintage Lee rides into the interview on a “Chopper” motorcycle made popular at some point.
-Who’s this ordinary fella driving on his bicycle?
+Who’s this ordinary fellow driving on his bicycle?
 I assume his name is Bruce Lee!
 Looks very familiar as Kato,” says Martin’s fellow reporter.
-“Well, you want any assist?” says Lee to laughter as he dismounts from his motorcycle.
-“A lot of kung fu going round right here,” says the reporting crew.
+“Well, you want any assistance?” says Lee to laughter as he dismounts from his motorcycle.
+“A lot of kung fu going around right here,” says the reporting crew.

 What is kung fu, Bruce?
-Asks Martin to what Lee replies: “Well, kung fu is a Chinese shape of combat.
+Asks Martin to what Lee replies: “Well, kung fu is a Chinese combat shape.
 [Martial] arts like karate and jiu-jitsu derive from kung fu.
-Martin then asks whether or not Lee turned into at the beginning San Francisco.
-Lee corrects the reporter via pronouncing he changed originally from Hong Kong, even though he was born in San Francisco.
-“Oh, dear,” said Lee after correcting Martin to greater laughter.
-Lee then is asked whether or not he had opened any karate faculties in Sacramento or San Francisco.
+Martin then asks whether or not Lee turned into San Francisco at the beginning.
+Lee corrects the reporter by pronouncing he changed originally from Hong Kong, even though he was born in San Francisco.
+“Oh, dear,” said Lee, correcting Martin to greater laughter.
+Lee then asks whether he had opened any karate faculties in Sacramento or San Francisco.

 “In Oakland,” said Lee before he defined that he hadn’t the time to open a college in Sacramento because of his busy timetable filming The Green Hornet.

-Finally, Lee is requested what’s the difference between kung fu and karate.
-“Well, the principal difference I could say, in my school, it’s more offensive,” said Lee, to which Martin jokes, “so it offends you more?” to more laughter.
+Finally, Lee is asked what the difference is between kung fu and karate.
+“W isell, the principal difference, I could say, in my school, it’s more offensive,” said Lee, to which Martin jokes, “So it offends you more?” to more laughter.

 “I might attack and defend simultaneously,” Lee stated because the digital camera pans to his motorbike with his name on it.
-The brief clip blew the minds of Bruce Lee fans all over the international.
+The brief clip blew the minds of Bruce Lee fans worldwide.
 The history of the island nation of Japan paints a clear picture of a proud and powerful people forging a national identity, robust culture, and unique way of life from the crucible of war and uncertain peace.

-Central to this culture was the concept of martial valor, of being able to fight aggressively and defensively, both for the efficient purposes of waging war and strong notions of duty, honor, and personal development.
-From this militaristic and spiritual foundation, the Japanese martial arts styles, of which there is legion and which will be discussed throughout this article, developed.
+Central to this culture was the concept of martial valor, of being able to fight aggressively and defensively to efficiently wage war, and strong notions of duty, honor, and personal development.
+From this aggressive and spiritual foundation, the Japanese martial arts styles developed, of which there is a legion and will be discussed throughout this article.

 History

-Broadly speaking, the history of Japanese martial arts can be broken down into two categories: Koryu Bujutsu (bujutsu meaning the practical application of martial tactics and techniques in actual combat) and Gendai Budo (budo meaning a way of life encompassing physical, spiritual, and moral dimensions with a focus of self-improvement, fulfillment, or personal growth).
+Broadly speaking, the history of Japanese martial arts can be divided into two categories: Koryu Bujutsu (bujutsu meaning the practical application of martial tactics and techniques in actual combat) and Gendai Budo (budo meaning a way of life encompassing physical, spiritual, and moral dimensions with a focus on self-improvement, fulfillment, or personal growth).